01 of 04

 - Cut (4) 3-3/8" x 3-3/8" dark squares and (4) light squares of the same size.
 Cut each square in half once diagonally.
 It isn't necessary to trim the tips of these triangles.

-- Arrange (10) HST units, two dark triangles, and two light triangles into four rows as illustrated, upper left.
+- Arrange (10) HST units, (2) dark triangles, and (2) light triangles into four rows as illustrated in the upper left.
 Individual dark triangles are on the left ends of the first and second rows; individual light triangles are on the right ends of third and fourth rows.

 - Sew the components of each row together.
 Press the rows.
 Clip the "dog ears" where individual triangles were joined to HST units.

 - Join the rows.
 Trim new dog ears.

 - Center and sew a large triangle (cut by dividing a 5 7/8-inch by 5 7/8-inch square) to the angled edge of each partial block as shown in the top right.
 Press seam allowances towards the larger triangles.
 The block should measure 10 1/2 inches by 10 1/2 inches square.
 If it does not, square it up.

 - Arrange the four sub-blocks into two rows as shown, in the lower left.
 Sew the small blocks in each row together, matching seam intersections carefully.
 Press.
 Join the rows.
 Press.
 The ocean waves quilt block should measure 20 1/2 inches by 20 1/2 inches.
 If it does not, square it up.

 Make 19 more ocean waves quilt blocks (from 76 smaller sub-blocks).Continue to 4 of 4 below.

 With a total of 20 ocean waves quilt blocks complete, you're ready to start assembling the quilt.

 - Arrange the large quilt blocks in five rows, each row containing four blocks.
 Sew the blocks in each row together, matching seam intersections.